-To receive a high school diploma with a concentration in music, a student must complete the program prescribed by the state of North Carolina.
-This program includes academic courses in English, social studies, mathematics, science, health and physical education, as well as musical instruction, including weekly lessons and master classes, chamber music, and large ensembles as assigned by the major teacher.
-Students in 11th and 12th grades are required to enroll in either Basic Musicianship Skills or Introduction to Music Literature.
-NOTE: Successful completion of Basic Musicianship Skills is required for students to receive the designation Concentration in Music on their high school diplomas.
+To receive a high school diploma, a student must complete the program prescribed by the state of North Carolina.
+This program includes academic courses in English, social studies, mathematics, science, health and physical education.
+Required musical instruction includes weekly lessons and master classes, Chamber music and large ensembles may be assigned by the major teacher.
+Students in 11th and 12th grades are required to enroll in College Preparatory Music Theory, College Preparatory Aural Skills, or College Preparatory Music Literature.

+Concentration in Music